SleepyLili/tlapbot/README.md

 - `LIST_REDEEMS` if `True`, all redeems will be listed after the `!help` command in chat.
 This makes the !help output quite long, so it's `False` by default.
 - `GUNICORN` if `True`, sets logging to use gunicorn's logger.
 Only set this to True if you're using Gunicorn to run tlapbot.
+- `ACTIVE_CATEGORIES` can be an empty list `[]`, or a list of strings of activated categories (i.e. `["chatting", "singing"]`).
+Redeems with a category included in the list will be active, redeems from other categories will not be active.
+Redeems with no category are always active.
 #### Example config:
 An example to show what your config like could look like
 ```python